国立情報学研究所 - ディジタル・シルクロード・プロジェクト

 floral designs, mostly very stylized and executed in chain-stitch.¹² The absence of naturalistic

-treatment and of the satin-stitch common among the embroideries of Chien-fo-tung may, perhaps,
+treatment and of the satin-stitch common among the embroideries of Ch'ien-fo-tung may, perhaps,

-be indications that this embroidery was local work.13 Finally mention may be made of patterned Printed and silks produced by printing or dyeing.
+Printed and silks produced by printing or dyeing.
 The two printed silks i.
-7. oI and x.
-I. 04 (Pl.
+7. 01 and x.
+1. 04 (Pl.
 LXXXII)

-`resist'- show well-executed floral patterns from blocks cut under the influence of Chinese art.
+dyed silks. show well-executed floral patterns from blocks cut under the influence of Chinese art.
 The silks

-dyed by resist process, slightly more numerous, display floral patterns, in one case applied
+dyed by 'resist' process, slightly more numerous, display floral patterns, in one case applied